jaak-peterson/autoware_mini_practice/practice_5/README.md

 3. Add to the `cluster_msg.header` a `stamp` and `frame_id`.
 These should be taken from the incoming message.
 4. Create a publisher for topic `points_clustered`
    - add params: `queue_size=1, tcp_nodelay=True` to the publisher.
    - the publisher should be created before the subscriber.
-Otherwise, a subscriber might receive the data and if the publisher is called from the callback it might not be created yet, and we will have an error
+Otherwise, a subscriber might receive the data, and if the publisher is called from the callback, it might not be created yet, and we will have an error
 5. Add publishing the `cluster_msg` at the end of the callback
 6. Remove the previous printouts with the shapes